All Products

 Replace 114379 in the preceding command with the actual Redis process ID.
 For more information, see the netacc_ss command section of this topic.

 The following command output indicates that the socket connection established for Redis is an RDMA connection.
-The fourth rightmost column indicates the volumes of data sent and received.
+This is because the ERI feature is enabled for ENIs on the ECS instances that serve as the Redis server and the Redis client.
+The rightmost four columns indicate the numbers and volumes of messages sent and received.

 image